Nissan Skyline: Marketing

 Nissan Motor Co., Ltd. and Minami Kanto Regional Office, Japan Post Network Co., Ltd. announced the sales of original frame stamps titled History of Cars "Nissan (Skyline)" (5000 units) and History of Cars "Nissan (Electric Vehicles)" (1000 units).
 The designs of these original frame stamps are based on Nissan's successive Skylines and electric vehicles.
 The frame stamps went on sale from 1 February to 31 August 2010.

 King Records published the Nissan Skyline CM collection, featuring a compilation of Nissan Skyline commercials.
 As part of the 55th anniversary of the Nissan Skyline, a draw of 500 Skyline meets Eizin Suzuki 2013 calendars were distributed in December 2012.

-2014 update

-Skyline Crossover (2014–2016)

-Changes include standard electric glass sunroof and roof rail as standard equipment, eliminated body color choice franboise red (2-coat pearl) for a total of 4 colors.

-Japan models went on sale in 2014-07-22.
-Early models included 370GT, 370GT Type P, 370GT FOUR Type P, 370GT FOUR.